DavidPD/prologue-bot/README.md

 - Sessions saved to a database for later retrieval and persistence when restarting
 - Message parsing so you don't have to reply for your answers to be saved.

+## Disclaimer

+I'm building this mostly for fun in my spare time so maintenance may be sparse and new features slow to develop.
+I'm also very new to Rust and while I'm trying to do things cleanly I've got a lot to learn.

 ## Contributing

 If you're interested in helping out contact me in PTP.
-I know this would be easier in another language but for now I'm doing this mostly for fun.